EllaPham/TEIT/README.md

 # TEIT - Toolset for Emulated IoT Testbed

-This projects aims to provide a set of small tools to setup IoT testbed.
+This branch for storing artifacts of TEIT